PyBotDevs/isobot/README.md

 Maybe not anytime soon...

 ## When the project's development is complete, what will happen?
-***Our project development is complete!*** We will still however update our project and add a **load** of features to it for the coming years.
+***Our core project development is complete!*** We will still however update our project and add a **load** of features to it for the coming years.
 So, make sure to follow along in our Discord server for updates!

 # Invite link
 Become an isobot user today!
 You being a user in isobot and your feedback helps us make isobot better!
 [Click here to invite](https://discord.com/api/oauth2/authorize?client_id=896437848176230411&permissions=8&scope=bot%20applications.commands)